AdobeDocs/campaign-classic.en/help/integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md

 1. [Step 3: Configure Campaign Tracking server](#step-3--configure-campaign-tracking-server)
 1. [Step 4: Configure the Visitor ID Service](#step-4--configure-the-visitor-id-service)

+>[!IMPORTANT]
+>
+>If you are using the demdex domain and following the syntax **ftp-out.demdex.com** for the import external account and **ftp-in.demdex.com** for the export external account, you need to adapt your implementation accordingly and move to Amazon Simple Storage Service (S3) connector to import or export data.
+For more information on how to configure your external accounts with Amazon S3, refer to this [section](../../integrations/using/configuring-shared-audiences-integration-in-adobe-campaign.md#step-1--configure-or-check-the-external-accounts-in-adobe-campaign).

 ## Step 1: Configure or check the external accounts in Adobe Campaign {#step-1--configure-or-check-the-external-accounts-in-adobe-campaign}

 First, we need to configure or check the external accounts in Adobe Campaign as follows: